LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 laconic-so deployment --dir uniswap-urbit-app-deployment exec urbit-fake-ship "curl -s --data '{\"source\":{\"dojo\":\"+code\"},\"sink\":{\"stdout\":null}}' http://localhost:12321"
 ```

 Navigate to http://localhost:8080 and enter the password to login.
 You should see the Uniswap tile.
 If you have MetaMask installed in your browser, Uniswap should work.
+Congratulations, you've built and deployed the Uniswap front end to an Urbit fakezod.

-## Automate
+## Deploy and Automate

-After this step, we use this pair of scripts to publish the desk to a live planet.
-You can do the same for your application and add it to CI workflows in order to publish the latest version of your app to your Urbit ship.
+After this step, we use this pair of scripts to publish the desk to our live ship `~lanfyn-dasnys`.
+You can do the same for your application and add it to your CI/CD workflows in order to publish the latest version of your app to your Urbit ship.
+The options here are of course endless; you could have a single ship hosting multiple versions of you app, easily browseable by any user.

 ```
 #!/bin/bash